CheesecakeTV/SwiftGUI-Docs/02 Element tutorials/Table.md

 - **Threaded methods are safe to be used together and will run one after another**
 - If the thread crashes, added rows might not actually be added
 - Deleting rows might mess up the row-order, or crash the thread in rare cases
-- Clearing the table (deleting all rows), crashes the thread in most cases
+- Clearing the table (deleting all rows) crashes the thread in most cases
 - Sorting ignores all rows that didn't get added yet
 - Filtering has a good chance of crashing the thread and ignores all rows that weren't added yet
 - Persisting the filter-view doesn't stop pending rows to be added
 - Moving rows should be safe
-- Updating the look (colors, font, ...) of the table is safe
+- Updating the look (colors, font, ...) of the table is perfectly safe
-- The scrollbar might act somewhat strange while rows are being added
+- The scrollbar might act somewhat strange while rows are being added, but is safe

-While the thread is running, `table.thread_running` is `True`.
+Tipp: While the thread is running, `table.thread_running` is `True`.

 Follow these rules and you'll be fine using threaded methods:
 - If row-order is important, only use threaded methods to append rows.